Oshadha-Nimantha/PlantAutomationSystem/README.md

 # Plant Automation System

 This Arduino-based project automates plant watering and environmental control based on user-selected plant types.
-The system monitors temperature, humidity, soil moisture, light levels, and distinguishes between natural and artificial light using an IR sensor.
-It controls a fan and a servo motor for watering, providing optimal conditions for different types of plants.
+The system monitors temperature, humidity, soil moisture.
+It controls a servo motor for watering, providing optimal conditions for different types of plants.

 ## Features